Santa Rosa, California: 20th century

-Since World War II

 Santa Rosa grew following World War II because it was the location for Naval Auxiliary Landing Field Santa Rosa, the remnants of which are now located in southwest Santa Rosa.
 The city was a convenient location for San Francisco travelers bound for the Russian River.

-The population increased by two-thirds between 1950 and 1970, an average of 1,000 new residents a year over the 20-year period.
-Some of the increase was from immigration, and some from annexation of portions of the surrounding area.
+The population increased by two-thirds between 1950 and 1970, with an average of 1,000 new residents a year over the 20-year period.
+Some of the increase was from annexation of portions of the surrounding area.

-In 1958 the United States Office of Civil and Defense Mobilization designated Santa Rosa as one of its eight regional headquarters, with jurisdiction over Region 7, which included American Samoa, Arizona, California, Guam, Hawaii, Nevada, and Utah.
+In 1958, the United States Office of Civil and Defense Mobilization designated Santa Rosa as one of its eight regional headquarters, with jurisdiction over Region 7, which included American Samoa, Arizona, California, Guam, Hawaii, Nevada, and Utah.
 Santa Rosa continued as a major center for civil defense activity (under the Office of Emergency Planning and the Office of Emergency Preparedness) until 1979 when the Federal Emergency Management Agency (FEMA) was created in its place, ending the civil defense's 69-year history.

+Between 1972 and 1973, Santa Rosa was the site of at least seven murders of hitchhikers.
+The perpetrator was never caught but the Zodiac Killer had been suspected as the possible perpetrator.

 When the City Council adopted the city's first modern General Plan in 1991, the population was about 113,000.
 In the 21 years following 1970, Santa Rosa grew by about 3,000 residents a year—triple the average growth during the previous twenty years.

 Santa Rosa 2010, the 1991 General Plan, called for a population of 175,000 in 2010.
 The Council expanded the city's urban boundary to include all the land then planned for future annexation, and declared it would be Santa Rosa's "ultimate" boundary.
 The rapid growth that was being criticized as urban sprawl became routine infill development.

 At the first five-year update of the plan, in 1996, the Council extended the planning period by ten years, renaming it Vision 2020 (updated to Santa Rosa 2020, and then again to Santa Rosa 2030 Vision), and added more land and population.
-Now the City projects a population of 195,000 in 2020.

 Santa Rosa annexed the community of Roseland in November 2017.